hrubanj/webpage/_posts/2023-08-20-journeymans-tips-on-optimizing-sql-queries.markdown

 ;
 ```

-The sad ending to this story is that I was not able to discover the reason for the difference.
+The sad ending to this is that I was not able to discover the reason for the difference.
 When I tried to run Postgres' analyze on the version without the unnecessary join, it just kept running forever.

 The moral of this story is not that you should go crazy adding unnecessary joins to your queries, and hope that it will